St. George's, Grenada

-St. George's (Grenadian Creole French: Sen Jòj) is the capital of Grenada.
-The town is surrounded by a hillside of an old volcano crater and is located on a horseshoe-shaped harbour.
+St. George's (Grenadian Creole French: Sen Jòj) is the capital and largest city of Grenada.
+The city is surrounded by a hillside of an old volcano crater and is located on a horseshoe-shaped harbour.

 St. George's is a popular Caribbean tourist destination.
-The town has developed in recent years, while preserving its history, culture, and natural environment.
-The parish in which Sen Jòj (Saint George's) is located, is the home of St. George’s University School of Medicine and Maurice Bishop International Airport.
+The town has witnessed an economic boom from 2014 to 2016, and also improved its tourism and various other sectors in 2022 while preserving its history, culture, and natural environment.
+The parish in which St George's is located, is the home of St. George’s University School of Medicine and Maurice Bishop International Airport.
 The main exports are cocoa bean (cacao), nutmeg, and mace spice.

 It has a moderate tropical climate that ensures the success of spice production.
 Nutmeg is a key crop, followed by spices such as cocoa, mace, cloves, vanilla, cinnamon and ginger.